-Vitamin K2 (MK-7)
+Vitamin K2

 Menaquinone-7

-Vitamin K2 MK-7 is the most bioavailable and longest-acting form of K2 available.
-Unlike K1, which is involved in blood clotting, K2 activates proteins that govern where calcium goes in the body.
-The two most important are osteocalcin, which binds calcium into bone, and matrix Gla protein, which prevents calcium from depositing in arterial walls and soft tissue.
-MK-7 has the longest half-life of any K2 form, meaning a single daily dose keeps those proteins activated around the clock.
-Foundation uses 120 mcg because that's the dose shown to fully activate matrix Gla protein in clinical studies.
+Vitamin K2 as MK-7 is the most bioavailable and longest-acting form of K2 available.
+Unlike K1, which is involved in blood clotting, K2 activates the proteins that govern where calcium goes in the body.
+The two most important are osteocalcin, which binds calcium into bone, and matrix Gla protein, which keeps calcium from depositing in arterial walls and soft tissue.
+MK-7 has the longest half-life of any K2 form, so a single daily dose keeps those proteins activated around the clock.

 120 mcg MK-7.
 Enough to fully activate matrix Gla protein.